 Mature Size: 1' high and 1.5' wide.

-Flowers: White rays with yellow, aging to brown, disk flowers.
+Flowers: White rays with yellow, aging to brown, disk flowers (in center).

-Bloom: Spring, then again after monsoon rains arrive, even into fall.
+Bloom: Spring, then again after summer rains arrive, even into fall.

 Fruit: Seeds in flower head.